a5hik/ng-sortable/README.md

 Following callbacks are defined, and should be overridden to perform custom logic.

-- callbacks.accept = function (sourceItemScope, destScope) {}; //used to determine drop zone is allowed are not.
+- callbacks.accept = function (sourceItemScope, destScope) {}; //used to determine drag zone is allowed are not.

 ###### Parameters:
      sourceItemScope - the scope of the item being dragged. destScope - the sortable destination scope, the list.

-- callbacks.orderChanged = function({type: Object}) // triggered when item order is changed with in the same swimlane.
+- callbacks.orderChanged = function({type: Object}) // triggered when item order is changed with in the same column.
-- callbacks.itemMoved = function({type: Object}) // triggered when an item is moved accross swimlanes.
+- callbacks.itemMoved = function({type: Object}) // triggered when an item is moved accross columns.
 - callbacks.dragStart = function({type: Object}) // triggered on drag start.
 - callbacks.dragEnd = function({type: Object}) // triggered on drag end.